-- a suspension of your Florida driver's license
+- a suspension of your Florida driver's license;

-- increased insurance premiums
+- increased insurance premiums; and

-- other direct and collateral consequences
+- other direct and collateral consequences.

 Before you go to court for any charge of reckless driving, discuss the details of your case with an experienced attorney.
 The prosecutor is required to show a "willful and wanton" disregard for the safety of another person or property.
 This requirement of the driver's state of mind is often difficult for the prosecutor to prove.